rust-hosted-langs/book/booksrc/chapter-simple-bump.md

 * The input to this function, `starting_at`, is the offset into the block at which we are looking for a large enough consecutive set of unmarked lines to write an object into.
-The value passed in will be the bump pointer, of course, since that is where we last successfully wrote to the block at.
+The value passed in will be the bump pointer since that is where we last successfully wrote to the block at.
 * The return value is `None` if no unmarked lines are found.
-* If there _are_ unmarked lines after the `starting_at` point, the return value will be a pair of numbers - `(cursor, limit)` - where `cursor` will be the new bump pointer value and `limit` will be the upper bound of the available hole.
+* If there _are_ unmarked lines _before_ (bump allocating downwards, remember) the `starting_at` point, the return value will be a pair of numbers - `(cursor, limit)` - where `cursor` will be the new bump pointer value and `limit` will be the lower bound of the available hole.

 The first thing this function does is convert from block byte offset math to line count math: